What Buyers Want: Q&A With Volaris CEO

 Insights on how to execute a better tech M&A transaction, from our CEO Mark Miller

-Recently, Volaris Group CEO Mark Miller spoke at a virtual conference run by World Financial Symposium (WFS).
+Recently, Volaris Group CEO Mark Miller spoke at a virtual conference run by World Financial Symposiums (WFS).
 The focus of the event was Tech Growth and Exit Strategies: Canadian Tech.

 Mark was featured on a panel of buyers to give practical insights and advice to help CEOs and founders execute successful tech M&A transactions.
 Below, we summarize his comments.